 - Digging into my blind spots

-- Putting myself in unknown contexts to spike my learning curve
+- Putting myself in unknown situations to spike my learning curve

-- Looking beyond what I’m told to discover what I want for myself
+- Looking beyond what I’ve been told to discover what I want for myself

 - Listening to my gut feeling

 By doing this exercise, you have triggered the search process to discover the real you.
 You will start to become more aware of your thoughts and actions.
 Soon, you will get an impression of your inner self, separate from your social identities.
 Eventually, you will reach a stage where you have strong clarity of who you are as a person.